-AEW Dynamite is owned by All Elite Wrestling, Shahid Khan, and TNT
+AEW Rampage is owned by All Elite Wrestling, Tony Khan, Shahid Khan, and TNT

 So the last Dynamite was a pretty rough slog to get through which means I’m in JUST the right mood for what AEW themselves are calling THE FASTEST HOUR OF WRESTLING and at least until last week that was usually the case.
 Does Rampage get us back on track with a light and fun episode of wrestling action, or will it be bogged down as much as the last Dynamite and even the last Rampage?
 Let’s find out!!